NarodGaming/NDB.Loader/README.md

 # A library & dependency loader for Discord.NET Bots

-This library provides Discord.NET bots, including NDB, with easy loading & unloading capabilities for external libraries & dependencies.
+This library provides Discord.NET bots, including [NDB.Main](https://github.com/NarodGaming/NDB.Main), with easy loading & unloading capabilities for external libraries & dependencies.

 For example, with this library, you can late-load (and unload, so also reload) extra modules you may wish to tack on to your bot.